ajrowland/simpleloadbalancer/readme.md

 By default it serves requests from http://localhost:3001.

-It will serve from other URLs if the path is included in the configured array.
+It will serve from other URLs if the path is included in the configured array for that URL.

 ## Run